 - "The One With the Routine" has Monica and Ross attempting to get on TV whilst on-set filming Dick Clark's New Year's Rockin' Eve.

-- Mr. Bean also celebrates new year and has invited a pair of friends for it.
+- Mr. Bean also celebrates New Year's and has invited a pair of friends for it.
 However, he's such a lousy host they fast forwarded his clock to leave early and join another party.

 - Not New Year-related as such but always shown on New Year's Eve in half of Europe: Dinner for One